laravel-enso/tables/README.md

 #### and sooner than later

+- PDF export alongside the XLSX report
-- editable with input, date-picker, select, checkbox
+- editable table cells, with input, date-picker, select, checkbox support

 #### and later or never